masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```
 Above code will display These two result first, **"Boss calling employee", "Plz, come after 3 seconds"**

 Second, it will display **"Hurray!
 I am here after 3 seconds"**.
 Though **"callback(count)"** is called at first but will back with result after 3 seconds.
-This is because **setTimeout()** itself called a full body callback function as first parameters and time count start in milisecond at second parameter.
+This is because **setTimeout()** itself calling a full body callback function as first parameters and time count start in milisecond at second parameter.
 After timing reached its destination the full body callback function will execute.

 **Did you see the shining parts are on the above codes?
 Let's find out the sun.**